benjaminpeek/startup/README.md

 For this deliverable, I added CSS to my HTML-only website to give it a lot more character and visual appeal!

 -**Header, footer, and main content body** Added a logo and stylized the navigation links.
-Also used Flexbox to make them adjust to screen size.
+Adjusted the header to use Flexbox.

 -**Navigation elements**